adarSonmez/CleanArchitectureTemplate/README.md

 - 🔑 **JWT Authentication**: Provides secure authentication using JWT bearer tokens.
 - 🔐 **ASP.NET Core Identity Mechanism**: Offers a comprehensive identity management system for user authentication and role-based authorization.
 - 🌍 **Login with Facebook or Google**: Provides seamless integration with external login providers to enhance user experience.
+- 📌 **Logging with Serilog**: Structured logging for easier debugging and tracking.
+- 🔍 **Visualization with Seq**: Centralized logging visualization for enhanced observability.
 - 📜 **Swagger UI**: Includes interactive API documentation with Swashbuckle.AspNetCore.

 ---